mobxjs/mobx/docs/installation.md

 **CDN:** https://cdnjs.com/libraries/mobx / https://unpkg.com/mobx/dist/mobx.umd.production.min.js

+# Transpilation settings

+## MobX and Decorators

+Based on your preference, MobX can be used with or without decorators.
+Both the legacy implementation and the standardised TC-39 version of decorators are currently supported.
+See [enabling-decorators.md](enabling-decorators.md) for more details on how to enable them.
+Legacy decorator support will be removed in MobX 7, in favor of the standard.

 ## Use spec compliant transpilation for class properties

-⚠️ **Warning:** When using MobX with TypeScript or Babel, and you plan to use classes; make sure to update your configuration to use a TC-39 spec compliant transpilation for class fields, since this is not the default.
+When using MobX with TypeScript or Babel, and you plan to use classes; make sure to update your configuration to use a TC-39 spec compliant transpilation for class fields, since this is not always the default.
 Without this, class fields cannot be made observable before they are initialized.

 -   **TypeScript**: Set the compiler option `"useDefineForClassFields": true`.
 -   **Babel**: Make sure to use at least version 7.12, with the following configuration: